WalletConnect/walletconnect-docs/docs/web3modal/react/installation.md

 const ethereumClient = new EthereumClient(wagmiClient, chains);
 ```

-## Add react components
+## Add React components

-You don't have to wrap `Web3Modal` inside `WagmiConfig`, in fact, we recommend placing it somewhere outside of your main app, thus removing extra re-rendering work.
+You don't have to wrap `Web3Modal` inside `WagmiConfig`.
+In fact, we recommend placing it somewhere outside of your main app, thus removing extra re-rendering work.
 See [Customization](../about#options) docs for more information about modal props.

 ```tsx